ellacroix/webserv/README.md

 9. Envoi des reponses
 10. Fermeture de la connection

+## Architecture
+- Une classe Server, qui contient ses parametres, un std::vector<Client*>,
+- Une classe Client, qui contient ses parametres, un pointeur vers son Server, une instance Request, une instance Response
+- Une classe Request, pour stocker la requete HTTP a recevoir
+- Une classe Response, pour stocker la reponse HTTP a renvoyer

 ## Sujet
-• Your server must never block and the client can be bounced properly if necessary.
+- Your server must never block and the client can be bounced properly if necessary.
-• A request to your server should never hang forever.
+- A request to your server should never hang forever.
-• You must be able to serve a fully static website.
+- You must be able to serve a fully static website.
-• You need at least GET, POST, and DELETE methods.
+- You need at least GET, POST, and DELETE methods.
-• Your server must be able to listen to multiple ports (see Configuration file).
+- Your server must be able to listen to multiple ports (see Configuration file).
-• The first server for a host:port will be the default for this host:port (that means it will answer to all the requests that don’t belong to an other server). (???)
+- The first server for a host:port will be the default for this host:port (that means it will answer to all the requests that don’t belong to an other server). (???)

 ## Fonctions autorisées
 **[int poll(struct pollfd *fds, nfds_t nfds, int timeout)](https://man7.org/linux/man-pages/man2/poll.2.html)**